 Otherwise, you could earn to give in a wide variety of jobs.
 Perhaps one of the most interesting areas is the growing number of mental health startups, which aim to cheaply distribute evidence-based psychology interventions.
 This includes companies like those founded by Spencer Greenberg, Pacifica, Sleep.io, Joyable, and Headspace.
 You could use statistics skills to transfer into data science and the technology industry; or otherwise psychology is relevant to marketing.
 However, it may be better just to start from scratch in one of the higher earning paths (e.g. consulting).

 If you want to work on a different problem area, there are many other important areas of research open to psychologists, including positive psychology, moral psychology, improving research methodology, and more.

-An alternative would be building skills in information security.
-We have explored this path less, but it seems like it may become an increasingly important role in the coming years, relevant to many global catastrophic risks.
+An alternative route is building skills in information security.
+We have explored this path less, but it seems like it may become an increasingly important role in the coming years, and one that is relevant to many global catastrophic risks.

-Finally, you can consider staying in software engineering and earning to give.
-If you consider this, bear in mind that hedge funds that practice quant trading sometimes hire software engineers and may pay more than tech companies.
+Finally, you could stay in software engineering and earn to give.
+If you consider this, bear in mind that hedge funds that practice quantitative trading sometimes hire software engineers and may pay more than tech companies.
 So you might look into switching into this field, especially if you’re willing to move to New York.

 Alternatively, you could consider founding a startup, which may have particularly high expected earnings.